matthieugomez/StringDistances.jl/README.md

 	#> 0.9538461538461539
 	```

-- For strings composed of several words, the Python library [fuzzywuzzy](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) defines a few modifiers for the `RatcliffObershelp` distance.
+- The Python library [fuzzywuzzy](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) defines a few modifiers for the `RatcliffObershelp` distance.
 This package defines them for any string distance:

 	- [Partial](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/) adjusts for differences in string lengths.
 The function returns the maximal similarity score between the shorter string and all substrings of the longer string.